 Casper is a bustling, attraction-packed place to visit in itself, but our neighbors and surrounding areas also offer some of the best ways to experience Wyoming during your visit.
 Located less than an hour from the Oil City, here are six of our favorite things to do, see, and encounter when you Visit Casper!

-A not-to-be-missed, awe-inspiring attraction located fifty miles outside of Casper, Independence Rock is a granite behemoth carved with the names of our Western-destined ancestors who passed through centuries ago.
+A not-to-be-missed, awe-inspiring attraction located 50 miles outside of Casper, Independence Rock is a granite behemoth carved with the names of our Western-destined ancestors who passed through centuries ago.
 Rising earnestly above the Wyoming prairie, the site has served as a reminder for over 150 years of the paths forged by hopeful travelers seeking a new, brighter future.
-Before you visit, here are a few things you should know about the site’s history, setting, and significance to the people of Wyoming and beyond.
+Before you visit, here are a few things you should know about the site’s history, setting and significance to the people of Wyoming and beyond.

 Hell’s Half Acre

 Believe it or not, this out-of-this-world landscape is located just a few feet from the highway, yet travelers pass by it every day without knowing!
-A quick thirty-mile drive from Casper, Hell’s Half Acre is actually well over half an acre, encompassing hundreds of acres of deep ravines, caves, rock formations, and hard-packed eroded earth.
+A quick 30-mile drive from Casper, Hell’s Half Acre is actually well over half an acre, encompassing hundreds of acres of deep ravines, caves, rock formations, and hard-packed eroded earth.

 Fun fact: it was the filming location for the fictional planet of Klendathu in the movie Starship Troopers!

 Ayres Natural Bridge